UPDATED October 2021 Blog / Real Estate on Social Media

 6. Include a call-to-action

-Always include a call-to-action in your posts.
+Always include a call-to-action in your real estate social media posts.
 In other words, tell your followers what to do.
 It can be a simple “double tap if you like this light fixture in my new listing,” to “share this quote with someone who needs to hear it” to “save this real estate tip for when you start your search.”

 7. Don’t post and ghost